sdiehl/wiwinwlh/tutorial.md

 LiquidHaskell is not typically necessary to write Haskell.
 </div>

-LiquidHaskell is an extension to GHC's typesystem that adds the capactity for refinement types using the annotation syntax.
-The type signatures of functions can be checked by the external for richer type semantics than default GHC provides, including non-exhaustive patterns and complex arithemtic properties that require external SMT solvers to verify.
+LiquidHaskell is an extension to GHC's typesystem that adds the capacity for refinement types using the annotation syntax.
+The type signatures of functions can be checked by the external for richer type semantics than default GHC provides, including non-exhaustive patterns and complex arithmetic properties that require external SMT solvers to verify.
 For instance LiquidHaskell can statically verify that a function that operates over a ``Maybe a`` is always given a ``Just`` or that an arithmetic functions always yields an Int that is